SirNosh/Neuroplastic-LLM/README.md

 The evaluation model uses both model-generated metrics (coherence, relevance, quality) and BERTScore for semantic similarity assessment.
 This multi-faceted evaluation approach helps produce more reliable and diverse optimizations.

-### Prioritized Replay Buffer (Placeholder)
+### Prioritized Replay Buffer
-- *Concept: Efficient storage and sampling of training experiences.*
+- Efficient storage and sampling of training experiences.
-- *Concept: Importance-based prioritization.*
+- Importance-based prioritization.
-- *Concept: Deduplication and quality filtering.*
+- Deduplication and quality filtering.
-- *(Note: ReplayBuffer component is not yet implemented.)*

 ## 📊 Monitoring and Observability